Wordplay (game show): Main game

-Two contestants, one usually a returning champion, competed through three rounds to win money by guessing the definitions of unusual words.
-The gameboard consisted of a 3-by-3 grid of words, with the middle column shifted one level above the others.
-The contestant in control chose a word, and three celebrity panelists each gave a possible definition with an accompanying humorous anecdote.
-Panelists were provided with definitions before the show.
-If the contestant chose the correct definition, he/she won money; an incorrect choice gave the opponent a chance to steal the value with a correct guess.
+Two contestants, one usually a returning champion, competed for cash by guessing the definitions of unusual words found in the dictionary.
+The game was played on a computer-generated board with nine words arranged in a 3x3 grid; the middle column was shifted one level above the outer ones.
+The contestant in control chose a word, and each member of the celebrity panel provided a possible definition of the word along with a humorous anecdote (panelists were provided with the actual definitions of all nine words before the show.).
+If the contestant chose the correct definition, he/she scored the money associated with that word, but an incorrect choice gave his/her opponent a free chance to steal that money with a correct guess from one of the two remaining definitions.

-Two words were played per round, with each contestant choosing one.
-The champion (or the contestant on the left, if there was no returning champion) played first in round one, the challenger in round two, and the trailing contestant (or, in case of a tie, the left contestant) in round three.
-Words were worth $25, $50, or $75 in round one; these values doubled in round two, and again in round three.
-Every word was horizontally and vertically connected to its immediate neighbors, and the value of each word was only revealed if a contestant correctly guessed its definition.
-Doing so won not only the money for that word, but also the total of all values to which it was connected.
+The game was played in three rounds, with two words played per round (one word per player).
+The champion (or the contestant on the left if there were two new contestants) played first in round one, the challenger in round two, and the trailing contestant (or, in case of a tie, the left contestant) in round three.
+Words were worth $25, $50, or $75 in round one; these values were doubled in round two and again in round three.
+Each word on the board was connected to each other both vertically and horizontally, and the cash value of each word was only revealed if a contestant correctly guessed its definition.
+Doing so not only scored the money associated with that word, but also the total of all the cash amounts connected to it.
 For example, a $75 word connected to an already-defined $50 word would award $125 to the contestant who won it ($75 + $50).
 If a $150 word connected to either of these two values was guessed in a later round, it would award $275 ($150 + $75 + $50).
-If both contestants missed a word, a block was placed on the board in that location and all connections to it were broken.
+If both contestants missed on a word, that word's square on the board was blocked and all connections to it were broken.

-One word per game was designated as the day's bonus word.
-Choosing this word and guessing its definition correctly awarded a bonus prize to the contestant, usually if not always a vacation, which was his/hers to keep regardless of the game's outcome.
+One word per episode was designated as the day's bonus word.
+A contestant who chose this word and correctly guessed its definition won a bonus prize.

-The contestant with the higher total after three rounds became the champion, kept his/her accumulated money, and advanced to the Double Definitions bonus round.
+The contestant in the lead at the end of round three won the game, and advanced to the Double Definitions round.
 If the game ended in a tie, a seventh word was played, selected by the champion (or the contestant on the left).
-Each celebrity gave a brief definition with no accompanying story, and the champion had the option to either play the word or pass it to the challenger.
-A correct guess won the game, while an incorrect guess gave the victory to the opponent.
+Each celebrity gave a brief definition with no anecdote, and the champion had the option to either play the word or pass it to the challenger.
+A correct guess won the game while an incorrect guess gave the opponent the game.
+Both players kept their money and bonus prizes.